txdat/notes/md-notes/engineering/programming languages/javascript-typescript/typescript-fundamental.md

 		- readonly: only be assigned in constructor, but can be read from outside of class
 	- difference between class and interface in TS
 		- purpose
-			- class: create object with properties and methods
+			- class: create object with properties and methods (blueprint of object)
-			- interface: define struct of object
+			- interface: define struct of object (how object works)
 		- implementation
 			- class: contains both properties and methods
 			- interface: contains neither properties nor methods, only describe structure